By Paul Huggett, Head of Third Party Risk Profile & Governance, Bank of Ireland Group

 For me the biggest benefits of attending an event like this are to interact and network with my peers at a range of other firms.
 We are all facing into common challenges and understanding how others are tackling these problems can yield valuable insights and fresh perspectives on potential solutions.

 Every company has its own way of dealing with operational risk and this can sometimes lead us to address a problem in a fairly standard way based on the framework in place, our past habits and the wider corporate culture.
 Seeing how others react when working in different environments can deliver lightbulb moments and fresh ideas to take away and apply in the day job.
 It might only take a small change in approach to deliver a breakthrough moment.

-My session is about how the topic of Third Party Risk Management can get a bit stale and what we can do to reboot it.
+My session was about how the topic of Third Party Risk Management can get a bit stale and what we can do to reboot it.
 It has been a theme in the Financial Services industry for a long time now but can struggle to get a decent amount of support unless in reaction to a material event – everybody loves a crisis!